Typescript-TDD/ts-auto-mock/README.md

 * Documentation
 * create more complex interface instead of merged types (Giulio proposal)
-* Typings from Typescript library needs to be mocked properly (only the most reasonable ones)
 * Implement jasmine and jest factories
 * key of with indexType
 * AlwaysUseCustomMock